trinhshub/trinhshub.github.io/README.md

 If you have any questions, please do not hesitate to send me an email.
 My contact can be found at the end of this page.

 ## What is Traffic Engineering?
+**Traffic engineering** is a branch of civil engineering that uses engineering techniques to achieve the safe and efficient movement of people and goods on roadways.
 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/47671910/71653181-ae85d100-2cf0-11ea-9e52-e5a197a3ea86.png">